sxy-sun/sxy-sun.github.io/_posts/2024-02-22-us-immigration-journal-from-f1-to-opt.md

 Unfortunately, my job start date was delayed from June 12 to July due to these processing delays.
 The robotics department was understanding, but the 90-day unemployment grace period began as soon as my I-765 was approved.
 This put me in a tight spot, as I was marked unemployed for 30 days, despite having a job and being eager to start.
 > As F1-OPT students, we are only allowed a 90-day grace period for unemployment.
 If we are unemployed for 90 days, the OPT status becomes invalid and we have to leave the US.

 Not only did I lose unemployment days, but missing a month’s paycheck also plunged me into a financial crisis, as I was already financially independent from my family.
 Thankfully, my partner and a close friend helped me get through these tough first few months while I waited for my EAD card.
-I'll forever be grateful.

 With the pandemic easing in 2023, flight prices to China fell to around $2,000, still expensive, but more manageable.
 However, with my F1 visa expired, I could legally remain in the U.S. but could not travel without risking a lengthy visa re-stamping process, particularly given my "sensitive" field of study.
 This risk made me hesitant to leave the U.S., fearing it could jeopardize my hard-won OPT status and new job.